DennisTrujilloDev/fs-one-post-its/README.md

 # <strong>How It's Made:</strong>
 <strong>Tech used</strong>: HTML, CSS, JavaScript, Node.js, MongoDB, Mongoose, Express

-The user fills out their note and submits it.
-This submission is sent as a request to the server.
-The details of their note is sent and stored to a database in MongoDB.
+The submission of a post-it note, created by the user, is sent to the server, and later saved to a collection on MongoDB.
 Then, the server requests the data from the database, the data is sent as a response to the front-end so that the information can be rendered dyanmically through EJS.

 # <strong>Lesson Learned:</strong>